 Here are 5 reasons why tape backup isn’t the best backup solution.

 Tape is extremely vulnerable to corruption and exposure.
 Tape is delicate and may become corrupted when exposed to fingerprints, dust, dirt, sunlight, humidity, or getting too close to a magnetized object.
 Once corrupted, your files become unusable, making restoring your data impossible (unless you have another backup method).
 Tapes' physical presence makes them more vulnerable as they can be destroyed by a multitude of factors.

-Tape backups are often taken off-site as part of an organizations backup strategy, this makes it easier to get lost or stolen.
-Again, tapes physical presence makes them more vulnerable to theft or loss as they are easier to access and remove.
-Many organizations fail to encrypt their data on tapes, this poses a risk as a thief or finder of the tapes now have access to all files on that tape.
+Tape backups are often taken off-site as part of an organization's backup strategy, this makes it easier to get lost or stolen.
+Again, tapes' physical presence makes them more vulnerable to theft or loss as they are easier to access and remove.
+Many organizations fail to encrypt their data on tapes, this poses a risk as a thief or finder of the tapes now has access to all files on that tape.